sina-programer/Snake_Game_Tk-old/README.md

 - Game over when the collision with self
 - The energy required for moving
 - Show best scores
-- Save the best score for each user
+- Save the scores for each user individually
+- Save the scores for each level individually
 - Personalization in setting
 - Select user